iossifovlab/gpf/userdocs/user_interface/gpf_user_interface.rst

 Enrichment Tool
 ---------------

-The “Enrichment Tool” allows the user to test if a given set of genes is affected more or less by de novo mutations than expected in the children in the dataset.
-We, and others, have used such a simple approach to demonstrate that there is functional convergence of de novo mutations in autism (i.e., damaging de novo mutations in children with autism target synaptic genes and genes encoding chromatin modifiers) and that the de novo mutation in autism targets similar genes as the de novo mutation in intellectual disability and epilepsy.
+The Enrichment Tool allows the user to test how strongly a given set of genes are affected by de novo mutations.

+Such an approach has been used to demonstrate that there is functional convergence of de novo mutations in autism (i.e., damaging de novo mutations in children with autism target synaptic genes and genes encoding chromatin modifiers) and that the de novo mutation in autism targets similar genes as the de novo mutation in intellectual disability and epilepsy.
 The same technique was applied in studies of various other disorders.
-Moreover, users can use the “Enrichment Tool” over existing datasets to tests hypotheses driven by their own research against the large amount of genetic data managed by GPF.
-(See Figure 6)
+Moreover, users can use the Enrichment Tool to tests hypotheses driven by their own research against the large amount of genetic data managed by GPF.
+To use the tool, the user has to choose a gene or a set of genes to test.
+Enrichment models can be applies as additional normalization criteria.

 .. figure:: imgs/gpf_screenshots/14-gpf-enrichment.png
    :align: center